Writing Content

 While it is true that gut health, lifestyle and nutrition are extremely important to overall health.
 Functional Medicine may not be all that it claims to be.
 According to Zempleni, it may be best to keep it simple with a balanced diet, eight hours of sleep, socializing and getting sunlight.

-News Release / October 9 / University of Nebraska Lincoln
+Press Release / November 14 / University of Nebraska Lincoln

 Contact: Josie Sutton